astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/02-scientific-computing-core/08-matplotlib-fundamentals.md

 # - ApJ: 300 DPI for print, figure width = 3.5" (single column) or 7" (full page)
 # - Nature: 300-600 DPI, maximum width 183mm
 # - Screen: 72-100 DPI is sufficient
+# - Note: When using LaTeX fonts, ensure LaTeX is installed on your system
 ```

 :::

-:::{admonition} 🔍 Check Your Understanding
+::::{admonition} 🔍 Check Your Understanding
 :class: question

 Why is the 'jet' colormap problematic for scientific visualization?